2025 Disability-Friendly Summer Camps: San Francisco Bay Area

 info@treefrogtreks.com

 Tree Frog Treks summer camp has been around for 26 years!
 Campers spend every day hiking with their expert team of naturalists; exploring science, nature, art, and music; and making new friends.
 The program includes wild science experiments and live animal encounters with their collection of rescued reptiles, amphibians, and more.
 Each week has a different theme.
 View all themes for the camps for incoming kindergarten to 5th grade here.
 For those entering 6th to 9th grades, they offer the Green Teen Machine Camp.
 The teen campers will encounter explorations of coastal ecosystems such as rocky shore tide pools, watersheds, exposed and sheltered beaches, bays, and estuaries.
 Campers will be introduced to local natural history, land stewardship, wildlife, oceanography (such as tides and currents), and basic water safety.
 They will also have VIP access to Frog Hall (headquarters of Tree Frog Treks), where they can forge real connections with the many rescue animal ambassadors they house.
 Endless Summer camp will be the final two weeks in August.
 During these sessions, campers will check in with the animal ambassadors almost every day, and travel by MUNI or on foot to explore San Francisco outdoor spaces.
 To find out more about all the camps above, check out their frequently asked questions page.
-To find out about being a counselor in training (CIT), please click here.
+To find out about being a counselor in training (CIT), please visit this page.

 Format: In-person